bipulhstu/Customer_Churn_Predictor/README.md

 4. Modify visualizations for your needs

 ### For Business Users:
+1. **Option 1 (Recommended):** Use the [live app](https://customer--churn-predictor.streamlit.app/) directly in your browser
-1. Run the Streamlit app: `streamlit run app.py`
+2. **Option 2:** Run locally with `streamlit run app.py`
-2. Input customer details in the web interface
+3. Input customer details in the web interface
-3. Get instant churn predictions
+4. Get instant churn predictions
-4. Use recommendations to develop retention strategies
+5. Use recommendations to develop retention strategies

 ### For Developers:
 1. Load the saved model: